m4YnK-7/DataDome/README.md

-# DataDome
-AI-Data Quality Enhancer : Yantra Central Hack Submission

-# AI Data Quality Enhancer
+# DataDome: AI Data Quality Enhancer

 ## 🚀 Overview
-**AI Data Quality Enhancer** is a powerful tool designed to clean, preprocess, and enhance datasets using AI-driven techniques.
+Data Dome is a powerful tool designed to clean, preprocess, and enhance datasets using AI-driven techniques.
 It ensures improved data consistency, accuracy, and usability for downstream machine learning models and analytical applications.

 ## ✨ Features
 - **Automated Data Cleaning**: Detects and removes duplicates, missing values, and inconsistencies.